jakubcs/product_api_task/README.md

 Before start, make sure that you have defined OFFER_BASE_URL environmental variable equal to the base URL of the external offers' microservice.
 Optionally, you can define OFFER_AUTH_CODE environmental variable if you don't have a token to access this microservice.
-If this environmental variable is not set, the application will automatically request a new token from the offers' microservice.
+If this environmental variable is not set, the application will automatically request a new token from the offers' microservice (note: to export variables while creating docker container, you can use .env file with VAR_NAME=VAR_VALUE rows).

 Upon starting the app, API documentation can be found at base_url/api/doc.
 Except for /auth POST request, every request must be accompanied by header containing bearer token; e.g., assuming base_url=http://localhost:5000 and windows command